Exodus (Hikaru Utada album): Release and promotion

 After Utada signed to the record label in 2002, Cohen and Morris had high hopes in releasing Exodus during the end of 2002 or early 2003 in North America, with a release date already being confirmed.
-However, after Utada had promoted her third Japanese studio album Deep River, she underwent surgery after being diagnosed with a benign ovarian tumor, causing Utada to put her promotional activities on hold and the release of Exodus to be delayed.
-She was still persistent in a 2002 release, but Utada had announced her marriage to director Kazuaki Kiriya and then delayed the studio album release.
+However, after Utada had promoted their third Japanese studio album Deep River, they underwent surgery after being diagnosed with a benign ovarian tumor, causing Utada to put their promotional activities on hold and the release of Exodus to be delayed.
+They were still persistent in a 2002 release, but Utada had announced their marriage to director Kazuaki Kiriya and then delayed the studio album release.

 Then, Billboard announced the release of Exodus in Spring 2004.
-Utada told Billboard about Asian artists like herself making it into the Western market; "Maybe the fruit has always been ripe, but so far, Asian artists who reached for it were a few inches short."
+Utada told Billboard about Asian artists making it into the Western market; "Maybe the fruit has always been ripe, but so far, Asian artists who reached for it were a few inches short."
 The album was released on September 8, 2004, by Island Records in Japan, and worldwide on October 5, 2004.
 The album was re-released by Mercury Records in the UK over a year later on September 25, 2005.
 This is Utada's debut English language studio album (not including Precious).
 Exodus was released in North America nearly a month after its release in Japan, on October 5, 2004, two months later in Brazil, on November 17, 2004, and the UK version was released about a year after on September 26, 2005.
 Exodus was re-released on September 20, 2006, in Japan, under Universal International, parent company of Island Def Jam.

 On February 23, 2005, Utada did a one-night-only showcase at the Skylight Studios, New York.
-There she sang a few songs from Exodus, including "You Make Me Want to Be a Man" and "Kremlin Dusk".
+There they sang a few songs from Exodus, including "You Make Me Want to Be a Man" and "Kremlin Dusk".

 In an interview, Elton John stated that: